 Description: The Foundry's flagship band.
 We actively pursue gigs throughout the year and have previously booked the band at venues and festivals such as Concerts at McKee, Madison Mallards, Atwood Summerfest, and the Harmony Bar.
 See below for further eligibilty requirements.

 YOUTH ROCK BAND

 Age: Middle school, early high school

 Description: This group is for youth who have gotten a start on their instrument, but would like to try practicing with a group.
 We actively pursue gigs throughout the year and have previously booked the band at venues and festivals such as Concerts at McKee, Willy Street Fair, Atwood Summerfest, and the Harmony Bar.
 See below for further eligibilty requirements.

 SLAG: Saturdays, 11am-1pm

 SANDBLASTERS: Saturdays, 1:30-3pm

 Normally our groups play an average of a gig a month all year long with a heavier schedule in the summer.
-That of course is all on hold during the pandemic.
-We are however arranging an in-studio recording session at our award-winning Blast House Studios for Fall, 2020.
+Because of the pandemic we are not scheduled out for the year as usual.
+So instead we will be booking gigs along the way.

 Contact us for more information about SLAG's/Sandblaster's schedules or see full calendar.

 $84/month | $74/month Current Foundry Lesson Students